xtimbeau/sourcoise/cran-comments.md

-## Resubmission

-In this version, as asked, I have documented the return values for sourcoise_reset() following guidelines.

-I used the opportunity to improve documentation of other exported functions (sourcoise_refresh() and sourcoise_status()), being clearer about intended side-effects.

-I solved a bug, and its is part of this resubmission.

-Package still succeeds to automated checks.
+## Update of the package, version 0.6.0

+Various bugs have been corrected and documented in news

 ## R CMD check results

+sourcoise 0.6.0

+Duration: 1m 3.4s

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-* This is a new release.